What is a holiday loan? How they work and top alternatives

-What holiday loans are
+What are holiday loans?

 A holiday loan is a type of personal loan meant for seasonal spending.
 Like any other personal loan, holiday loans let you borrow money quickly and easily without the need to provide collateral.
+Credit unions and local banks are the most likely to offer holiday loans, but you may be able to find them from an online lender or national bank.

 What can you use a holiday loan for?